 The Board disagrees.
 In Slip Op.
-No. 1344, the Board unambiguously held that 6B DCMR §§ 1613.1 and 2 prohibit MPD from imposing a higher penalty than what the adverse action panel recommends.22 When the D.C.
+No. 1344, the Board unambiguously held that 6B DCMR §§ 1613.1 and 2 prohibit MPD from imposing a higher penalty than what the adverse action panel recommends.
+The Board also held that the regulations "supersede a General Order of the MPD."
+When the D.C.
 Superior Court affirmed Slip Op.
-No. 1344, that holding became the governing law on this issue.23 In this case, MPD terminated Grievant's employment even though the Panel had recommended a 30-day suspension.
-The Arbitrator, exercising his express authority, accurately applied PERB's holding and mitigated Grievant's termination to the 30-day suspension the Panel recommended.24
+No. 1344, those holdings became the governing law on these issues.
+In this case, MPD terminated Grievant's employment even though the Panel had recommended an Official Reprimand.
+The Arbitrator, exercising his express authority, accurately applied PERB's and the Court's holdings and mitigated Grievant's termination to the Official Reprimand the Panel recommended.
+29

-In its Request, MPD did not cite any "applicable law" that supersedes PERB's or the Court's holdings, nor did it present any authority that "mandates that the Arbitrator arrive at a different result."25 MPD merely asserted that its reading of the language of the regulations should govern instead of PERB's and the Superior Court's reading of the same language.
+In its Request, MPD did not cite any "applicable law" that supersedes PERB's or the Court's holdings, nor did it present any authority that "mandates that the Arbitrator arrive at a different result."
+MPD merely asserted that its reading of the language of the regulations should govern instead of PERB's and the Superior Court's reading of the same language.

-The Board finds that MPD's contention constitutes nothing more than a mere disagreement with the Arbitrator's application of the currently prevailing law on this issue.
-Accordingly, the Award's mitigation of Grievant's penalty was not "on its face contrary to law."26
+The Board finds that MPD's contentions constitute nothing more than mere disagreements with the Arbitrator's application of the currently prevailing law on these issues.
+Accordingly, the Award's mitigation of Grievant's penalty was not "on its face contrary to law."